kblok/kblok.github.io/_posts/2019-09-03-puppeteer-sharp-monthly-2018-sep.md

 [xMarkos](https://github.com/xMarkos) stepped in implementing two super important changes:
  * First, something I knew we had to do sooner or later which is [adding ConfigureAwait(false) in all of our awaits](https://github.com/kblok/puppeteer-sharp/pull/525)
-* Second, something I didn't know about, he implemented [true async calls in faile handling](https://github.com/kblok/puppeteer-sharp/pull/526).
+* Second, something I didn't know about, he implemented [true async calls in file handling](https://github.com/kblok/puppeteer-sharp/pull/526).

 [Tim Watkins](https://github.com/jankcat) Also stepped in and helped us to fix some outdated docs we had.

 # Final Words

 xMarkos showed me once again how important is for my professional career to be involved in open source projects.
 You are always learning from people you never met or spoke with.
-If you are not participating in any open source project.
-I really encourage you to start doing it.
+If you are not participating in any open source project, I really encourage you to start doing it.

 I'm also thrilled for those 10k downloads, your support not only arouses a smile on my face but also motivates us to keep working on this project.